geobtaa/geoblacklight_admin_docs/docs/import.md

 4. Convert records from 'Draft' to 'Published'

-	- If the records are satisfactory, return to the Dashboard view and select all Draft items in the upload.
+	- If the records are satisfactory, return to the Documents view and select all Draft items in the upload.
 	- Select All and then select the text "Select all results that match this search"
 	- Click the State button.
 From the dropdown, select Published.
 	- On the _Bulk Action_ page, click the button **Run Bulk Action**